 Works (Tap to zoom)

-Tyler Mitchell (American, b.
-1995) is a photographer and filmmaker based in Brooklyn, working across many genres to explore and document a new aesthetic of Blackness.
-Mitchell is regularly published in avant-garde magazines, commissioned by prominent fashion houses, and exhibited in top tier institutions.
+Tyler Mitchell (b.
+1995 Atlanta, GA; lives and works in Brooklyn, NY) is a photographer and filmmaker working across many genres to explore and document a new aesthetic of Blackness.

-Mitchell has lectured at a number of institutions including Harvard University, Paris Photo and The International Center of Photography (ICP).
+Mitchell has lectured at a number of institutions on the politics of image making including Harvard University, Paris Photo and the International Center of Photography (ICP).